Concepts

 The first scenario is partially addressed through our front-end quoter system, which collects quotes from active LPs and also compares it with the pool liquidity to estimate a rate based on a provided swap input.
 In scenarios where LPs are unable to quote a good rate, the user will see that in the calculation and can choose whether or not to proceed.
 These rates are not guaranteed though, but the same can be said for any DEX subject to time delay or MEV.

 It is also possible to “backrun” swaps under these conditions by making a counter-trade to balance out the assets held by LPs and benefit from an unbalanced pool with arbitrage.
-Of course, the imbalance would need to be significant enough to warrant the price risk incurred during the witnessing delay, but such trades are possible and would help mitigate the first scenario.
+Of course, the imbalance would need to be significant enough to warrant the price risk incurred during the scheduled swap delay, but such trades are possible and would help mitigate the first scenario.

 Summary